elnelsonperez/rlhabitt/sheet_parser/README.md

 ### REST API Mode

-The tool can also be run as a REST API server:
+The tool can also be run as a REST API server.

+### Development Mode

+Use these commands during development:

 ```bash
 # Start the API server with default settings